 As explained above, with each transaction, such as payment of currency exchange (as described below) the CIAS copies the relevant data packets to its memory and deletes them from the user's data packet area (or marks them as used).
 Alternatively, these operations are effected by an Agent or payment program.
-It should be noted that deleting the data packets from the user's active data packet area is not a must, since once copied to the CIAS memory and invalidated a data packet cannot be used again.
+It should be noted that deleting the data since once copied to the CIAS memory and invalidated a data packet cannot be used again.
 However, for the convenience of the user it is preferred not to leave spent data packets in the active area.
-An alternative to altogether deleting spent data packets from the user's or holder's active data packets area, is to transfer them to a "spent" area of the user's data packets storage area (the archive data packet area), in which case it is also possible to add to them additional information concerning the transaction, the identity of the provider to which the data packet has been transferred, the date and time of the transaction, etc., as already explained above.
+An alternative to altogether deleting spent data packets from the user's or holder's active data packets area, is 25 to transfer them to a "spent" area of the user's data packets storage area (the archive data packet area), in which case it is also possible to add to them additional information concerning the transaction, the identity of the provider to which the data packet has been transferred, the date and time of the 30 transaction, etc., as already explained above.
 This may be convenient for the purpose of record keeping.

-Another advantage of The System, in this respect, is that complete records of data packets used can be kept, since every data packet or batch of data packets can be copied and saved for later reference.
+Another advantage of The System, in this respect, is that complete records of data packets used can be kept, since every data packet or batch of data packets can be copied and saved 35 for later reference.